 Public RelationsBack to Course Guide

-The course presents issues related to the ways individuals and organizations represent themselves to their respective audiences.
-Public relations is described as a communication function within the organization which addresses internal and external audiences.
+The course presents issues related to the ways individuals and organizations represent themselves to their respective publics.
+Public relations is a communication function within the organization which influences internal and external audiences.

 UPON COMPLETION OF THE COURSE, THE STUDENT WILL BE COMPETENT IN: